cunarist/walkie/README.md

 # About

-A game-like navigation plugin for Rhinoceros.
+A game-like walk navigation plugin for Rhinoceros.
 Only Supports Windows.

 # Installation